jaythehallow/Fork-Me-Good/README.md

 ## Who maintains and contributes to this project?
 This repository is maintained by Claire Wicher (GirlGeekUpNorth) on behalf of [Shift Click](https://shiftclick.uk/), a programme of digital skills training workshops powered by [MadLab](https://www.madlab.org.uk/).

+## Who has forked this repository?
+When forking this respoitory, amend this line to introduce yourself.